-You should consider your intake of vitamin A also through diet dose to prevent buildup.
+You should consider your vitamin A intake also through your diet to prevent dose accumulation.

-It is recommended to take 1 capsule daily.
-In some cases, your doctor may take 2 or even 3 capsules a day.
+It is recommended to take 1 capsule a day.
+In some cases, your doctor may tell you to take 2 or up to 3 capsules a day.

-If symptoms worsen or do not improve after 10 days of treatment, consult your doctor.
-In general, treatment should not exceed two weeks, but, as determined by your doctor, you could extend longer.
+If symptoms worsen or do not improve after 10 days of treatment, you should see a doctor.

-The capsules should be taken with the help of water or other liquid, preferably during meals.
+The capsules should be taken with the help of a little water or another liquid, preferably during meals.

 Use in children and adolescents

-All children under 14 should not take this medicine because their doses.
+Children under 14 years of age should not take this medicine due to its doses.

-If you take more Auxina A & E should
+If you take more Auxina A + E than you should

-If you take more Auxina A + E than recommended in this leaflet or as your doctor (high dose), toxicity may appear by vitamin A. Within hours after administration of an overdose of vitamin A can cause symptoms such as irritability, drowsiness, convulsions, headache, increased pressure inside the head, nausea, vomiting, diarrhea, visual disturbances and nervous disorders; days after the overdose redness and peeling skin, bleeding gums, etc. may appear
+If you have taken more Auxin A + E than recommended in this leaflet or by your doctor (high doses), vitamin A toxicity may appear.
+Within a few hours after administration of an overdose of vitamin A symptoms such as: irritability, drowsiness, seizures, headache, increased pressure inside the head, nausea, vomiting, diarrhea, visual disturbances, and nervous disorders; days after overdose, redness and peeling of the skin, bleeding gums, etc. may appear.

-In case of overdose or accidental ingestion, immediately consult your doctor or pharmacist, or go to a medical center or call the Toxicology Information Service on +34 91 562 04 20, indicating the medicine and the amount taken.
+In case of overdose or accidental ingestion, immediately consult your doctor or pharmacist, or go to a medical center or call the Toxicology Information Service, telephone 91 562 04 20, indicating the medicine and the amount ingested.